Who we are

 We are a Local Authority established under the Local Government etc. (Scotland) Act 1994 and have our Headquarters at Newtown St Boswells, Melrose, TD6 0SA.
 You can contact the Customer Advice & Support Service by email or by calling 0300 100 1800.

-The Council’s Data Protection Officer can be contacted using the contact details as set out above or by email.
+Our Data Protection Officer can be contacted using the contact details as set out above or by email.

 How we will use your information